Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 - Designed for fully 3D-Printable mechanical assembly
 - Maintains original digital signals for both D-Pad and analog
 - Low profile and doesn't add much height to the stock joystick assembly
-- No potentiometers that wear down with usage
+- No potentiometers that wear down with joystick usage
 - Linear hall effect sensors with sliding magnet mounts
 - "Snapback Filtering" capability
 - Custom PCB for footprint and consistent reproduction

 # Overview